allenmcasey/serialization-tests/msgpack/README.md

 ### Execution Performance ###
 The average time to create and serialize the test object was approximately 18 ms.
 The average time to deserialize the test object was 58 ms.
+The size of the resulting serialized object is 79 bytes.